solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 To ensure the receiver has a token account, you can use `getOrCreateAssociatedTokenAccount()`.
-This function verifies the receiver's associated token account exists, or creates one if it doesn’t, with the payer covering the lamports required for account creation.
+This function verifies the receiver's associated token account exists, or creates one if it doesn't, with the payer covering the lamports required for account creation.

 Once the receiver's token account address is confirmed, use the